eeintech/guide/docs/index.md

 ## The miscellaneous

 I'm not saying this guide is perfect for everyone, it will never be.
+I am also not pretending I have the answers to everything and every team.
 I am attempting my best shot at describing how my ideal design flow is like in my mind, so you are welcome to critize it and give me feedback.

 With that said, let's dive into it.